ETH Spin-off and Swiss heritage company join forces

-Granol is a Swiss, family-owned company with around 100 employees.
-All production takes place in Switzerland - driven by a strong commitment to quality, continuity, and sustainable entrepreneurship.
+Granol is a Swiss family owned business with around 100 employees.
+All production takes place in Switzerland – with a strong commitment to quality, continuity, and sustainable entrepreneurship.
 For 70 years, Granol has been developing dry building materials for facades, ceilings, floors, and walls.
-Innovation, practical expertise, and a keen sense of industry trends are part of its DNA.
+Innovation, practical know-how, and a strong instinct for relevant industry trends are part of its DNA.

-It is therefore no surprise that Granol connected with Oxara early on - and, five years later, became the official production partner for the cement-free binder Oulesse®.
+No surprise, that Granol connected with Oxara early on – and five years later became the official production partner for the cement-free binder Oulesse®.

 A visionary start – with a few bumps along the way

-The story began with a bold vision.
-Around five years ago, Oxara approached Granol with an ambitious idea: cement-free construction materials made from industrial waste.
-The target volume?
-100,000 tonnes per year.
-For Granol executive Manuel Sieger, it was a tempting challenge: “Bring it over - then we’ll see.”
+The story began with a bold vision: Around five years ago, Oxara approached Granol with an ambitious idea – cement-free construction materials made from industrial waste.
+The volume?
+100,000 tons per year.
+For Granol executive Manuel Sieger, it was an intriguing proposition: “Bring it over – then we’ll see.”

-At the time, CO₂ reduction was still an emerging topic in the industry.
-Cement alternatives were visionary, yes - but far from mainstream.
-Then, in 2024, the collaboration gained fresh momentum.
-Martin Bodmer joined Oxara - a familiar name to Sieger from earlier professional encounters.
-The relationship was revived, trust was already in place - and suddenly things began to move quickly.
-As so often with innovation: nothing happens for a long time, and then everything happens at once.
+At the time, CO₂ reduction was still in its infancy as an industry topic.
+Cement alternatives were visionary, yes – but still far from mainstream.
+Then, in 2024, the collaboration gained new momentum.
+Martin Bodmer joined Oxara – a familiar name to Manuel Sieger from previous professional encounters.
+The relationship was reactivated, trust was there – and suddenly things moved fast.
+As often happens in innovation: nothing for a long time, and then everything at once.

 Shared goals, different perspectives